kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/6-dependency-inversion-principle/_index.md

 This is not a good situation.
 The higher level module should control the lower level module, not the other way around.
 Otherwise, changes in lower level classes would force changes on higher level classes and their consumers without adding any value.

-In addition to this, when higher level classes directly depends on lower level classes, it is very difficult to reuse higher level classes in different context.
+In addition to this, when higher level classes directly depend on lower level classes, it is very difficult to reuse higher level classes in different context.

 We can use Dependency Inversion Principle to address this issue.
 We first need to define the abstractions (interfaces) that higher level modules should work with then make the lower level modules implement them.